tdgrant1/denss/README.md

 Grant, Thomas D. (2018).
 Ab initio electron density determination directly from solution scattering data.
 Nature Methods. http://dx.doi.org/10.1038/nmeth.4581.

+#### New Averaging Procedure (beta)
+A new procedure for aligning and averaging electron density maps with DENSS is now available with v1.4.0.
+The new procedure is written entirely in Python from the ground up and no longer requires EMAN2 to be installed.
+The new procedure can be accessed with a series of new scripts, named as denss.xxx.py where xxx is the name of the script. denss.all.py acts as the old superdenss, running twenty reconstructions, aligning and averaging all maps, including enantiomer generation and selection.
+The new scripts are still in testing, so use at your own risk.
+Old scripts using the EMAN2 averaging procedure are still available.
+Manuals for the new scripts coming soon.
+Thanks to intern Nhan Nguyen for helping to write the new code.

 #### New interactive GUI for fitting data
 A new script (denss.fit_data.py) is provided with DENSS v1.3.0 for calculating smooth fits to experimental data using a convenient interactive GUI.